 Racing is in our blood.
-From stock cars to advanced prototypes, Cadillac Racing has a rich history of racing around the world and around the clock on some of the world’s most challenging circuits.
+From stock cars to advanced prototypes, Cadillac Racing has a rich history of racing around the world and around the clock on some of the world’s notably challenging circuits.

-In 2000, Cadillac made a remarkable return to racing with a radical new prototype racer; the Cadillac Northstar LMP.
+In 2000, Cadillac made a remarkable return to racing with a radical new prototype racer: the Cadillac Northstar LMP.
 Motivated by a race-prepared 4.0L Northstar Twin Turbo V8 engine, the LMP was a powerful statement and important milestone for the brand.

-Alongside the debut of the first-ever CTS-V Coupe in 2011, we charged back to professional racing with two Cadillac CTS-V.R Coupes in the Pirelli World Challenge GT series.
+Alongside the debut of the first-ever CTS-V.R Coupe in 2011, we charged back to professional racing with two Cadillac CTS-V.R Coupes in the Pirelli World Challenge GT series.
 The following year, the team claimed back-to-back Manufacturer Championships and three consecutive Driver Championships.

-There was no stopping it.
-The first-ever Cadillac ATS-V.R homologated to FIA GT3 specs.
+There was no stopping it: the first-ever Cadillac ATS-V.R, homologated to FIA GT3 specs.
 At the Pirelli World Challenge, a North American series featuring shorter sprint races, the ATS-V.R showcased its raw power in the highly competitive GT and SprintX GT classes.